 - The debt is close to being “time-barred” (meaning the debt collectors won’t be able to sue you to collect anymore).
 Debt collectors use high-pressure tactics to try to get a payment or a promise to pay, which restarts the clock on how long they have to collect.
 If you fall for this trap, you may find yourself facing a judgment or lien.

 - The debt is close to the reporting limit (meaning that the charge-off won’t show up on your credit report anymore).
 Even if the charge-off is time-barred, if it’s on your credit report it is still a negative mark.
-You can’t get certain types of loans such as mortgages if you have charge-offs on your account.
 Debt collectors try very hard to collect on accounts that are about to fall off of your credit report, because they know that they will have zero leverage once the debt is past the time it can be reported.

 In either of these cases, paying or making a promise to pay on the debt can put you in a dangerous financial situation.
 You open yourself up to lawsuits, and some unscrupulous creditors will try to list the account as being brand new if they can get even a token payment from you.